youngker/apparmor-wiki/AppArmorDelegation.md

 Since the example profile does not have access to ```/etc/passwd``` it can not be delegated.
 The compile will fail with an error message.
 In the case of run time application directed ?link? delegation the delegated rule set will be dynamically bounded by the profile ensuring that this restriction is enforced.

+#### Policy directed delegation exception

-It is possible to delegate authority that the profile does not have.
+With policy directed delegation it is possible to delegate authority that the profile does not have.
 This is akin to specifying a transition to a profile that has more permissions.
 To do this a tag is added to the delegation.

 ```
 profile example {
   rw @{HOME}/**,

-  px /usr/bin/child +(extra) {
+  px /usr/bin/child +(override???) {
       rw @{HOME}/**,
       rw /etc/passwd,
   }
 }
 ```

-??? better tag than (extra)
+??? better tag than (override???)

 ### Delegation can be restricted to open files